HL7/coordinated-registry-network/source/pages/profiles.md

 **US Core Profiles Reuse:**
 The WHT CRN IG re-uses the following profiles from US-Core.

+---
-**Note:** Since the data elements are not finalized yet, we are starting with US Core profiles as needed for the specific resources.As new data elements get finalized and are required for WHT CRN project in addition to data elements already present in US Core, then new profiles for CRN project will be created.
+**Note:** Since the data elements are not finalized yet, we are starting with US Core profiles as needed for the specific data elements that overlap with US Core profiles.
+As new data elements get finalized and are required for WHT CRN project in addition to data elements already present in US Core, then new profiles for CRN project will be created.
 The table below lists example data elements that are being considered for each US Core profile that is relevant to WHT CRN project.
-For a comprehensive list of date elements being considered to be added on top of US Core please refer to the data element spreadsheets documented as part of the [CRN Overview](crn-overview.html).
+For a comprehensive list of date elements being considered in addition to US Core data elements please refer to the data element spreadsheets documented as part of the [CRN Overview](crn-overview.html).

+These US Core profiles will only be reused to either auto populate the CRN Instrument or convert captured data from CRN Instruments into FHIR Resources.

+---

 | US-Core profile  | Example Data Elements that are in addition to US-Core being considered                   |
 :------------------|-----------------------------------------------------------------------------------------:|